MBerkayHamurcu/VSCTeX/README.md

 Note that only the `\Chapter` macro has a starred implementation.

 ## Further notes

 - Beware that the LaTeX Workshop is only started and only runs recipes if a `.tex` file is the active file in the editor.
-The LaTeX Workshop extension is noticably a major part of this Dev Container so check out their work and profiles: <a href="https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop" target="_blank">LaTeX Workshop - Visual Studio Marketplace</a>
+The LaTeX Workshop extension is noticably a major part of this Dev Container so check out their work and profiles: [LaTeX Workshop - Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop "LaTeX Workshop - Visual Studio Marketplace")
 - You can safely ignore the "git not found" warning when the Dev Container starts.
 It only reminds you that the repository contains a `.git` folder (if you `git initialize`d this repository) but the container itself does not have git installed.
 - Do not store anything of value in the `auxiliary` folder, it is automatically deleted with every full compilation
 - If you want to configure the VS Code user settings of your container you can run `Preferences: Open Remote Settings (JSON)` in the command palette

 **You find VSCTeX useful?
-Give the repo a star :star:**
+Give the repo a star ⭐️**